GrAInS: Gradient-based Attribution for Inference-Time Steering of LLMs and VLMs: Introduction

-We evaluate \method{} across both VLMs and LLMs on safety-critical tasks involving hallucinations, bias, toxicity, and truthfulness.
-Our approach demonstrates strong performance in both modalities (vision and language) while requiring no retraining.
-In VLM settings, we achieve a hallucination rate reduction from 0.624 to 0.514 on LLaVA-1.6-7B and improve alignment preference win rates by 8.11\%\footnote{Note that all percentage differences we report are absolute.} on SPA-VL, outperforming baselines such as LoRA fine-tuning and multimodal steering methods such as VTI~\citep{ref:liu2024reducing}.
-In LLM settings, we see similarly strong gains.
-On TruthfulQA, \method{} improves factual accuracy by 13.22\% over the Llama-3.1-8B-Instruct model, outperforming ICV~\citep{ref:liu2023context} by a margin of 7.7\%.
-On Toxigen, we improve the accuracy by over 9.89\% over the base model and 4.10\% over NL-ITI~\citep{ref:hoscilowicz2024non} baseline.
-For FaithEval, which requires faithful contextual reasoning, \method{} achieves the highest accuracy at 70.94\%, improving over the base model by 2.94\%.
-Moreover, because of \method{}'s localized nature, these improvements come with no major impact to the model's general capabilities on other tasks.
-When evaluating on broad-coverage text and multimodal datasets like MMLU \citep{ref:hendryckstest2021} and MMMU \citep{ref:yue2023mmmu}, standard intervention baselines hurt performance, while \method{} preserves performance.
+We evaluate \method{} on safety-critical tasks across both VLMs and LLMs, targeting hallucinations, bias, toxicity, and truthfulness, where it shows strong performance in both modalities (vision and language) without retraining.
+In VLMs, we achieve a hallucination rate reduction from 0.624 to 0.514 on LLaVA-1.6-7B and improve alignment preference win rates by 8.11\% on SPA-VL, outperforming LoRA and multimodal steering methods such as VTI~\citep{ref:liu2024reducing}.
+In LLMs, we see similar strong gains: on TruthfulQA, \method{} improves factual accuracy by 13.22\% over the Llama-3.1-8B-Instruct model, outperforming ICV~\citep{ref:liu2023context} by a margin of 7.7\%.
+On Toxigen, it improves the accuracy by over 9.89\% over the base model and 4.10\% over NL-ITI~\citep{ref:hoscilowicz2024non}.
+Moreover, because of \method{}'s localized nature, there is no major impact on the model's general capabilities on other tasks.
+When evaluating on broad-coverage text and multimodal datasets like MMLU \citep{ref:hendryckstest2021} and MMMU \citep{ref:yue2023mmmu}, standard baselines hurt performance, while \method{} preserves performance.
 For example, CAA \citep{ref:rimsky2024steering} drops Llama-3.1-8B's MMLU performance by 17.78\%, while \method{} is almost identical, with only a $0.12\%$ drop).
 Similarly, CAA leads to a 17.13\% drop on MMMU for Qwen2.5-VL-7B, while \method{} has only a 0.51\% drop.
-These results highlight the strength of selective, attribution-guided, interventions for both LLMs and VLMs: by unifying gradient-based token attribution with activation steering, our approach combines the interpretability and control of fine-grained alignment across modalities without performance loss.
+These results highlight the strength of selective, attribution-guided interventions for fine-grained multimodal control without performance degradation.